seed-hypermedia/mintter/README.md

 # Mintter

-This is main repository for the Mintter project.
+This is the main repository for the Mintter project.

-For more info about the architecture see [this](/docs/architecture/README.md).
+For more info see the [architecture diagram](/docs/architecture/README.md) (UPDATED 2022-01-07: it's quite out of date.
+A more recent document could be the [Mintter White Paper](https://www.notion.so/mintter/Mintter-Design-Document-bed174849106466cbec2a12dabddd701), although it also doesn't reflect the most up to date architecture, as everything is still in flux a bit.).

 ## Prerequisites